jigarius/phpake/README.md

 If a default value of `NULL` is assigned to `$rest`, it becomes optional, otherwise, it requires one or more values.

+### Helpers

+Say, you have a function that helps other tasks but it is not a command by itself.
+Such functions can be put in a `Phpakefile` too.
+However, so that Phpake doesn't confuse them for commands, the function name must begin with an underscore.
+For example a function named `_foo()` will not result in a command named `phpake foo` because the function name starts with an underscore.

 ## Development

 This project uses a Dockerized development environment.
 Run the project as